How the Biggest Construction Companies in the U.S. Are Building Our Cities & Workforce

 “Predictability is the name of the game when it comes to construction.
 If we can better track the progress of design, then there will be little-to-no surprises when we receive milestone design deliverables.” -Nick Kurth, PCL Construction Enterprises Inc.

 Their team can now easily access critical, real time project progress data through Autodesk Assemble, Autodesk Revit and a Power BI dashboard.
 This technology enables them to better interpret data and generate cost-effective designs with the most efficient use of materials.

 Nick Kurth, VDC Manager at PCL Construction Enterprises Inc, shares why the dashboard was so critical, “Predictability is the name of the game when it comes to construction.
 If we can better track the progress of design, then there will be little-to-no surprises when we receive milestone design deliverables.
 This dashboard solution is another means for us to drive lean principles around target value design.
 It’s also essential to have transparency between our design team and our precon team, and that’s a key part of what this provides.”

 3. Having geometric & cost certainty

-As a Fortune 500 firm and ranked #8 on the 2021 ENR400, AECOM is used to partnering with clients in the public and private sectors to solve complex construction challenges.
+As a Fortune 500 firm and ranked as a top 10 construction firm on the 2022 ENR 400, AECOM is used to partnering with clients in the public and private sectors to solve complex construction challenges.
 The premier infrastructure firm is known for its construction and design-build approach, which leads to optimized collaboration, productivity, and efficiency.
 Under the design-build construction delivery model, contractors, designers, and owners collaborate as a team to meet owner expectations.